 La Plata County, Colorado, was founded in 1874.
-They serve a population of 55,000 citizens with three municipalities in an area that is 1,690 square miles – that is larger than Rhode Island.
-Their 2018 budget was $79 million, and they employ 450 people.
+They serve a population of 55,000 citizens with three municipalities in an area that is 1,690 square miles – that is larger than the state of Rhode Island.
+The county employs 450 people.
 217 staff members use Laserfiche in 12 departments:

 - Attorney’s Office

 - Planning & Zoning Department

 How did Content Services Platform (CSP) transform the county’s operations?

 La Plata County needed to streamline and expedite processes for employees to request products or services necessary to support our customers, citizens, and other employees.
 The elimination of paper-based forms is one project they implemented to achieve this goal.